voltrondata-archive/substrait-python/README.md

-# Substrait Python
+# PySubstrait
-The Substrait Python package provides a Python interface to Substrait, allowing users to construct a Substrait plan from Python for evaluation by a Substrait consumer.
+A python package for Substrait.

 ## Status
 Work in progress.